.

 - Variations of ball games, climbing, skipping, running, jumping.

-- Exploring the outdoor space and using the rope swing.
+- Exploring the outdoor space and using the rope swings and ladder

 - Dance choreography and creating dance shows.